-Kyoung-Han Kim, PhD, is a scientist and Director of the Functional Genetics and Metabolism Laboratory at the University of Ottawa Heart Institute.
-He is also Assistant Professor in the Department of Cellular and Molecular Medicine at the University of Ottawa.
+Kyoung-Han Kim, PhD, is a Scientist and Director of the Functional Genetics and Metabolism Laboratory at the University of Ottawa Heart Institute.
+He is also an Assistant Professor in the Department of Cellular and Molecular Medicine at the University of Ottawa.